ashishsamarth/Cloud/Azure/Important-Notes/Azure-AI-Services.md

-    Translation             : Has the ability to translate text / speech from one language to another Speed Recognition       : Has the ability to listen to speech and generate content Speech Synthesis        : Has the ability to generate speech
+    Translation             : Has the ability to translate text / speech from one language to another Speed Recognition       : Has the ability to listen to speech and generate content Speech Synthesis        : Has the ability to generate speech Question Answer Service : Has the ability to connect to a chat bot and respond like a customer care agent.